joelecox1/team-profile-generator/README.md

   ## Test

-  Run the following commad to run tests on your application:
+  Run the following command to run tests on your application:

   'npm test'